Renaldas0/Hackolanterns-Halloween-Game/README.md

 - To be responsive on a range of devices
 - For there to be three different difficulty levels for the user to choose from
-- The website to be intuative to use and easy to navigate
+- For the website to be intuitive to use and easy to navigate
-- The user to have an enjoyable game playing experience
+- For the user to have an enjoyable game playing experience

 ### Problem Statement